hcbowman/dotfiles/meta/configs/README.md

 # Configs

-This folder contains the `Dotbot` commands, `Link, Create, Shell, etc.` that are specific to each dotfile program.
+This folder stores the `Dotbot` commands, `Link, Create, Shell, etc.` that are specific to each dotfile program.

+<sup>*See the file `base.yaml` located in `$HOME/.dotfiles/meta`, which contains the Dotbot commands that applies to all programs being installed.*</sup>

 ## Usage